elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

     Function: #Function<0.98032413/0 in KVServer.Application.start/2>
         Args: []

 That's happening because the release `foo` is already listening on port `4040` and `bar` is trying to do the same!
-One option could be to move the `:port` configuration to the application environment, like we did for the routing table.
+One option could be to move the `:port` configuration to the application environment, like we did for the routing table, and setup different ports per node.

 But let's try something else.
 Let's make it so the `bar` release contains only the `:kv` application.
 So it works as a storage but it won't have a front-end.
 Change the `:bar` information to this:

 ```elixir
 releases: [